We operate three main sites in Hereford, plus our mobile Museum on the Move. Find out more below:

 There are hands-on activities for children including replica clothing and puzzles.

 For those unable to climb the stairs, a virtual tour is situated on the fully-accessible ground floor.
 There are also Braille and tactile images for the blind and visually impaired.
+Please note there is no parking on site and there are no toilet facilities although there are public toilets nearby.

 The Old House is operating extending opening hours during the temporary closure of Hereford Museum and Art Gallery.
 These are: